- Demand Planning

 For example, a brand that sells Christmas candy will undoubtedly expect an uptick in sales leading into the holiday season.
 Naturally, this means they will need a special holiday inventory strategy in place.

 But in other cases, seasonality can be far more complex.
-An ecommerce business selling flower seeds, for instance, might have a more difficult time pinpointing a specific time when sales will increase.
+An ecommerce business selling flower seeds, for instance, might have a more difficult time pinpointing specific times of the year when sales will increase.
 Depending on the region of buyers, the weather that year, and the demand for particular flower types, seasonal demand could create a significant issue with inventory planning.

 Regardless, seasonal demand forecasting is central to an ecommerce business’ success.
 Insights based on seasonal demand allow brands to: